Sogand4/UBC-Bunnies/README.md

 **UBC-Bunnies** is a mental health and peer-support web app built at **HackCamp 2024** to help UBC students find connection, support, and understanding through shared experiences.

+The name Bunnies is a play on *buddies*, representing the app’s goal of helping students find supportive peers in a friendly, approachable way.

 Video demo: https://devpost.com/software/bunnies

 **UBC-Bunnies** was a **finalist** for **HackCamp 2024**, hosted by **nwPlus**.